yuka-with-data/Spotify-Data-App-Public/README.md

 - Similar Track Recommendations: Discover tracks similar to your selection with Spotify's recommendation feature, which analyzes the musical qualities of your chosen track to suggest five others with a similar vibe or sound.
 This list is purely based on the track's characteristics, ensuring a focused exploration of new music.

 ## Usage:
-To explore rhythmGalax, simply visit the app.
 Choose an analysis from the sidebar menu and let your musical data journey begin.

 ## Spotify's Official Hit Charts
 Here are Spotify's official hit charts currently available for comparison, with the list continuously expanding.